-- 2. Under the breach classification tables -in in Tables 1 and 2 below, regulatory obligations are classified as type 1 or type 2.
-For energy distributors, type 1 regulatory obligations are those where: - non-compliance may have or could potentially have a critical impact on customers; and - the impact of that non-compliance potentially increases over time if it is not rectified quickly. - 3.
+- 2. Under the breach classification tables in Tables 1 and 2 below, regulatory obligations are classified as type 1 or type 2. - 3.
 All actual and potential breaches of type 1 obligations as prescribed in Table 2 must be reported to the commission within two business days of detection. - 4.
-If a licensee submits an incomplete report because the investigation is ongoing, the licensee must provide a complete report within 20 business days from the date it was originally reported to the commission. - 5.
-Type 2 regulatory obligations are those where: - non-compliance may have or could potentially have a significant or moderate impact on customers; and - the impact of that non-compliance potentially increases over time. - 6.
-All actual and potential breaches of type 2 obligations as prescribed in Table 3 must be reported to the commission within 30 calendar days of detection.
+If a licensee submits an incomplete report because the investigation is ongoing, the licensee must provide a complete report within 20 business days from the date it was originally reported to the commission.

-4.7.
+- 5. All actual and potential breaches of type 2 obligations as prescribed in Table 3 must be reported to the commission within 30 calendar days of detection. - 6.
 A breach is detected where a business has reasonable grounds to believe a reportable situation has arisen.
 That is, a business knows of facts or has sufficient evidence to consider that a breach has occurred.